Improvement Fundamentals 201 – Quality Improvement Tools

 Each module contains an activity at the end that you need to complete in order to complete the mini-course overall.

 All the Improvement Fundamentals courses run on a monthly cycle throughout the year.
-See the QI Hikers home page for the latest dates.
-To enrol or view next available courses, please visit our QI Learning Platform.
+See the QI Hikers home page for an overview.